Surgery For Men

 All of our surgeons are registered with the General Medical Council.

-Hair loss affects more than 50% of men over the age of 50, and Hair Transplants are the only hair restoration solution which offers permanent results.
+Hair loss affects over 50% of men over the age of 50, and a hair transplantation procedure is currently the only hair restoration solution which offers permanent results.

 Get in touch